Written by Brittany Kiss. Reviewed by Diana Licalzi, MS, RD, CDE

 People with diabetes have it even harder

 For people with type 2 diabetes, food insecurity can be particularly tough.
 Not only do you have to worry about where you’ll get your food, but you also have to deal with your diabetes health.
-Something that is particularly effective for type 2 diabetes treatment, as we’ve seen, is a plant-based diet.
+As we've seen, a plant-based diet is particularly effective for treating type 2 diabetes.
 But how can we eat a healthy, plant-based, diabetes-preventative diet if we can’t afford to buy groceries?

-Here’s the good news: there are resources out there that can help with food insecurity.
+Here’s the good news: there are resources available to help with food insecurity.
 Are there crazy hoops you have to jump through to get help?
 We can’t make any promises there.
-However, we’ve highlighted a few organizations combating food security.
+However, we’ve highlighted a few organizations working to address food security.
 Hopefully, they can help get you back on track with getting food onto your plate.

 Start with your local food bank

-One of the most straightforward and quickest ways to get yourself out of the food insecurity hole is checking out your local food bank.
-The quickest way to find it is by hitting your google search bar with “food bank near me.”
-Food banks are an excellent way to get a decent amount of food and find resources that will further help you out.
-Similarly, you can google search “food pantry near me” if you’re looking for a warm meal or a grocery pickup.
-Food banks and pantry guidelines vary by state, so make sure you look local.
+One of the most straightforward and quickest ways to get yourself out of the food insecurity hole is to check out your local food bank.
+The quickest way to find it is by hitting your Google search bar with “food bank near me.”
+Food banks are an excellent way to get a decent amount of food and find resources that can further help you.
+Similarly, you can Google search “food pantry near me” if you’re looking for a warm meal or a grocery pickup.
+Food banks and pantries vary by state, so make sure to check locally.

 Enroll in the Supplemental Nutrition Assistance Program (SNAP)